browserengineering/book/book/visual-effects.md

 if it was popular enough.

-What Skia does under the covers may be equivalent to the clip path case[^skia-opts], and sometimes that is indeed the case.
+What Skia does under the covers may be equivalent to the clip path case,[^skia-opts] and sometimes that is indeed the case.
 But in other situations, various optimizations can be applied to make the clip more efficient.
-For example, `clipRect` clips to a rectangle, which makes it esaier for Skia to skip subsequent draw operations that don't intersect that rectangle,[^see-chap-1] or dynamically draw only the parts of drawings that interset the rectangle.
+For example, there is another method called `clipRect` that clips to a rectangle, which makes it easier for Skia to skip subsequent draw operations that don't intersect that rectangle,[^see-chap-1] or dynamically draw only the parts of drawings that intersect the rectangle.
 Likewise, the first optimization mentiond above also applies to `clipRRect` (but the second is trickier because you have to account for the space cut out in the corners).

 [^skia-opts]: Skia has many internal optimizations, and by design does not expose whether they are used to the caller.